complexico/holle-list-barrier-islands/README.md

 ### Notes

-- Files in the `plaintexts` directory below have been digitised and manually checked:
+Files in the `plaintexts` directory below have been digitised and manually checked:

 - lekon.txt (✅)

 - simalur.txt (✅)

 - tapah.txt (✅)

 - mentawai1933.txt (✅)

-These files will be supplemented by the remaining additional data from the neighbouring languages (see the note below).
+These files will be supplemented with the following additional data from the neighbouring languages.

 - The digitisation for $`\textcolor{crimson}{\textsf{Mentawai}}`$ (not
   the “1933” one),